SuhwaSeong/cv-anomaly-detection-vit/README.md

 * High-contrast salt and pepper artifacts
 * Multi-region structural disturbance
 * Controlled anomaly ratio (800 normal : 200 abnormal)

+Frame extraction and structured anomaly synthesis were executed locally using custom Python scripts (frames.py, salt_pepper_noise.py, label.py, llm.py).
+The generated dataset was then uploaded to Azure Data Lake and ingested into the cloud-based processing pipeline for distributed ETL and training.

 ### Design Intent